system76/docs/content/enable-hibernation.md

 4. Extend the `luks` partition to the end of the drive.

     Click on the encrypted `luks` partition and select the "Resize/Move" button.
-Use the GUI drag tools, or number fields to make sure the OS partition extends to the end of the drive (after `EFI` and `recovery`).
+Use the GUI drag tools, or number fields, to make sure the OS partition extends to the end of the drive (after `EFI` and `recovery`).

     ![gparted](/images/hibernation/gparted.png)